kamilashi/kamilashi.github.io/_posts/2025-05-07-outline-shader.md

 <div style="height: 20px;"></div>

-The grass blades are instanced procedurally, hence the use of a surface shader.
+The grass blades are instanced procedurally, with the use of a surface shader.
 All other objects (two planes and a sphere) use a minimal custom vertex-fragment shader.
 Below is a snippet of the shader setup for the grass blades, featuring options for both the "normal" and the "outlines" shaders.
-Other objects—such as the grass plane, the sphere, and the background plane—use a similar setup that allows control over both the actual rendered colors and the colors written to the discontinuity map.
+Other objects - such as the grass plane, the sphere, and the background plane - use a similar setup that allows controlling both the actual rendered colors and the colors written into the discontinuity map.

 ![Alt text](/assets/images/outlines/editor.png)
 *Shader setup for the grass blades.*